Neurofeedback for Veterans

 Training the brain at that moment offers the best possible hope for restoring a physical state that allows survivors to experience the full dimensions of grief without coming apart themselves.
 And even if survivors seem to be “handling it well,” they can still use the help.
 Neurofeedback under these circumstances does not abort the grieving process by any means.
 Rather, it allows survivors to gradually accommodate the loss as a part of their personal and family history, while allowing them to go on with their lives, as they must.

-Significantly, Neurofeedback reaches beyond the rational dimension that can be appealed to with psychotherapy.
-It is not counseling that survivors need at this moment nearly as much as they need Neurofeedback training.
+Significantly, neurofeedback reaches beyond the rational dimension that can be appealed to with psychotherapy.
+It is not counseling that survivors need at this moment nearly as much as they need neurofeedback training.
 This is not to diminish the value of counseling; rather, it is just a matter of reorienting priorities.
 Neurofeedback is first aid for the brain when it comes to loss and grief.

-- Siegfried Othmer
+- Siegfried Othmer, Ph.D

 For more information on Siegfried Othmer please visit www.drothmer.com